 Photo courtesy Mott Haven Historic Districts Association

 Located in the southwestern portion of The Bronx, the primarily residential neighborhood of Mott Haven is undisputedly one of the borough’s most popular areas.
-While it’s currently undergoing a period of revival and facing gentrification pressures, the neighborhood boasts a rich and colorful history.
+While it’s currently undergoing a period of revival and change, the neighborhood boasts a rich and colorful history.
 Named after iron works owner, Jordan Mott, who purchased the land in 1846, Mott Haven has been home to various industries throughout the 19th and 20th centuries, spanning everything from metal works to pianos.
 Most of these businesses no longer operate, but relics of the neighborhood’s past still very much remain.

-To celebrate Mott Haven’s architectural and historical legacy, we’ve rounded up 10 of the most beautiful (and noteworthy) buildings you can find in the neighborhood with help from Samuel Brooks, the President of the Mott Haven Historic Districts Association that seeks to rise awareness about the area.
+To celebrate Mott Haven’s architectural and historical legacy, we’ve rounded up 10 of the most beautiful (and noteworthy) buildings you can find in the neighborhood with help from Samuel Brooks, the President of the Mott Haven Historic Districts Association that seeks to raise awareness about the area.

 10. St. Ann’s Church

 The first church in The Bronx, St. Ann’s was built in 1840, and was originally founded by the Morris family.
 It was donated by Gouverneur Morris Jr. as a family monument (the Morrisania Memorial), and serves as his resting place, along with other notables, such as Louis Morris.
 The church itself, which sits on 295 St. Ann’s Avenue, is named after Ann Morris, a descendant of Pocahontas.